 Common Signs of Use

-- A burst of energy occurs almost right away
+A burst of energy right after use

-- Increased rate of breathing
+Increased rate of breathing

-- Burns on fingers
+Burns on fingers

-- Blistered or burned lips from smoking from a pipe
+Blistered or burned lips from smoking from a pipe

 “Coke bugs” which are the hallucination of bugs crawling under the skin

 - Some of the mental & behavior signs include:

 Amplified aggression or volatile behavior

-- Hallucinations and other psychotic episodes including hallucinations
+Hallucinations and other psychotic episodes

-- Obsessive desire to smoke crack
+Obsessive desire to smoke crack

 Crack is a drug that is conducive to binging for many addicts.
 The reason, as mentioned, is the short amount of time the high lasts.
 This can lead someone who is addicted to the drug to take it repeatedly in a short window of time, at higher and higher doses.
-Signs that someone is on crack and potentially has binged can include extreme irritability and paranoia as well as restlessness.
-In some instances, a large amount of crack may lead to a complete psychosis.
-Signs that someone is on crack and experiencing psychosis can include a loss of reality and hallucinations.
+Signs that someone has potentially binged on crack can include extreme irritability, paranoia and restlessness.
+In some instances, a large amount of crack may lead to a complete psychosis, including a loss of reality and hallucinations.
 Using crack in large amounts can also lead to erratic, strange behavior, tremors and vertigo.

 With some drugs such as prescription medications, it can be difficult to determine when there’s abuse and an addiction and when use is normal.
 Crack is not one of those drugs.
 Crack is an incredibly addictive and powerful drug, and it’s not likely that someone can do it recreationally without becoming addicted and physically dependent on it.
 If you sense a person is using crack at all, even if they’re acting as if it’s recreational, it should be a huge cause for concern.